sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### Explicit Permissions API Authorization

-With any authentication mechanism, you can use our graphQL API to set permissions for all repositories.
+With any authentication mechanism, you can use our GraphQL API to set permissions for all repositories.
 If you choose to do this, this is the *only* mechanism that can be used for permissions—all others will be ignored.
-Follow [these instructions](../repo/permissions.md#explicit-permissions-api) for the mutations needed within the graphQL API to configure access.
+Follow [these instructions](../repo/permissions.md#explicit-permissions-api) for the mutations needed within the GraphQL API to configure access.

 ### OpenId Connect Authentication